 Luke Tiley is an Accredited Workplace Relations Law Specialist, and is recognised as one of Australia's leading employment and industrial relation lawyers.

-Director Luke Tiley has been with Hall Payne since 2008 and is an Accredited Workplace Relations Law Specialist.
-Luke was recognised as one of Australia’s leading employment law and industrial relations lawyers by Doyle’s Guide two years running, in 2016 and 2017.
+Luke Tiley is a Principal at Hall Payne and is an Accredited Workplace Relations Law Specialist.
+Luke is consistently recognised as one of Australia’s leading employment law and industrial relations lawyers by Doyle’s Guide.

 Luke’s work takes him to the Northern Territory as well as the courts and tribunals that deal with employment, industrial, defamation and anti-discrimination proceedings.
 In Queensland, he most often practises in the Fair Work Division of the Federal Circuit Court of Australia and the Federal Court of Australia.

 “I try to understand what each party is seeking and if it can, or can’t, be amicably resolved.
 My job is also to push boundaries to improve the outcome for those I represent as well as other workers who might benefit too.”

 Luke has done secondments with United Voice, the Rail, Tram and Bus Union and the Finance Sector Union, giving him a deep understanding of what trade union clients seek to achieve.